nsnarender5511/cpp-site/crules-website/docs/developer-guide/architecture.md

 ---
-version: dev
+version: v1.0.0
-last_updated: 2023-07-13
+last_updated: 2023-03-29
-applies_to: crules (current development version)
+applies_to: cursor++ v1.0.0+
 ---

 # Architecture

-> 🏗️ This document describes the high-level architecture of the crules tool and how its components interact.
+> 🏗️ This document describes the high-level architecture of the cursor++ tool and how its components interact.

 ## Overview

-The crules tool is designed with a modular architecture that separates concerns between different components.
+The cursor++ tool is designed with a modular architecture that separates concerns between different components.
 The architecture follows these key principles:

 1. **Command-driven interface**: Core functionality is exposed through a hierarchical command structure
 2. **Separation of concerns**: Each component has a specific responsibility